Is The Wolverine F2D 20MP 7-in-1 Film Converter The Ideal Solution To A Common Problem?

 The results are said to be decent and as expected given the quality of the originals.
-Additionally, it seems that the results of the machine are enhanced by a fairly user-friendly nature.
+Additionally, it seems that the results of the Wolverine slide scanner are enhanced by a fairly user-friendly nature.
 It may look old-fashioned and “clunky” but it does the minimum required with no fuss.

 There is no computer required, just the scanner, loader and memory – either internal or via an SD card.

 What downsides have buyers noted in their reviews for this Wolverine F2D 20MP 7-in-1 Film Converter?

 Firstly, there are plenty of mixed reviews about whether or not this negative scanner is time consuming or not, with some feeling it is just too labour intensive to be completely worthwhile.
 One of the big claims is that it can convert film to digital files in just seconds and while this conversation rate may be true enough, it is not quite as fast at loading the original material.

 The “unique Speed-Load adapters” may be better than on previous models but its could still be better.
 The bigger problem, however, is the limitation on the amount of editing that can be done for corrections.

 Again, the specification talks about great features like auto and manual adjustments for colour and brightness but they are minimal and the contrast can be blown out of proportion.

 Summary: is this Wolverine scanner still recommendable for purchase?